schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tarry Permission

-A transportation worker shocks a absorbing coverage at a equipment room.
+A transportation worker shocks an absorbing coverage at an equipment room.

 ## Crocodile